GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kgdValidation/Example.rst

 **Context**

-Unlike the classic KGD problems with the assumption of infinite rock domains, in this example, a plane strain hydraulic fracture is created in a finite domain with the traction free external boundaries close to the fracture face.
-As existing analytical solutions are inapplicable to model the fracture behavior in this scenario, this problem is numerically solved by using the hydrofrac solver in GEOSX.
-The simulation results are validated against a benchmarking experiment conducted by `(Rubin, 1983)  <http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=BBFD63D08B444221B5546F7AAC3FC159?doi=10.1.1.1052.2551&rep=rep1&type=pdf>`__.
+In this example, we use GEOSX to model a planar hydraulic fracture propagating in a finite domain subject to traction-free external boundaries.
+Contrary to the classic KGD problems, we do not assume an infinite rock domain.
+Existing analytical solutions cannot model fracture behavior in this scenario, so this problem is solved using the hydrofracture solver in GEOSX.
+We validate the simulation results against a benchmark experiment `(Rubin, 1983)  <http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=BBFD63D08B444221B5546F7AAC3FC159?doi=10.1.1.1052.2551&rep=rep1&type=pdf>`__.

 **Input file**

-This example uses no external input files and everything required is contained within two GEOSX input files located at:
+This example uses no external input files.
+Everything we need is contained within two GEOSX input files:

 .. code-block:: console